fredeerock/diamonds/README.md

 ## Tasks

 ### To Do Now
-- Bring in Causeway down under cluster handling (Derick)
+- Bring in Causeway-down-under cluster handling (Derick)
-- Make sure cluster handling works with texts
+- Make sure cluster handling works with texts, perhaps make this happen in a modular fashion.
 - Spin up some VMs for testing (Derick)

 ### To Do Later